engmohamedsalah/ClubberApp/README.md

 ### Business Benefits
 Playlists help Clubber TV keep  users coming back.
-When people create or follow playlists, they spend more time on the app, which  means they’re less likely to leave for other platforms.
+When people create or follow playlists, they spend more time on the app, which  means they're less likely to leave for other platforms.
 This also gives Clubber TV data about what  users like, so they can recommend better content or work with popular artists.
 Plus, playlists can be  used to promote new music or events, helping Clubber TV grow its audience and attract sponsors or advertisers.

 ## Setup Instructions